AIBluefisher/DAGSfM/README.md

   - OpenMP for DAGSfM when running in sequential mode.
 This can be faster as one partition always cannot have an 100% CPU occupation (usually 40% ~ 60%).
 And the acceleration depends on the hardware and datasets scale.
-  - Lazy initialization of RPC server, user should given the port number in their command.
+  - Lazy initialization of RPC server, user should provide the port number in command line.
     Server would not listen on a port when running in sequential mode, so as to avoid crash when viewing models in GUI.